 There seems to be a small baby boom taking place in my dental practice!
-Amazingly in the last ten days I have treated five moms-to-be.
-But pregnancy isn’t the only thing that these particular patients have in common.
-Each one of them (with the exception of a veteran in her fourth pregnancy) called my office before scheduling the appointment and asked the same question: “Is it safe to have dental work during pregnancy?”
+Amazingly in the last ten days, I have treated five moms-to-be.
+But pregnancy isn’t the only thing these particular patients have in common.

-From my humble perspective as both a father who observed up close and personal the two pregnancies that produced my own children, and from that of a dentist who has treated untold numbers of pregnant patients over the last three decades, pregnancy is truly one of life’s miracles.
-And during this extraordinary time of gestation, I have witnessed moms-to-be experience a heightened sense of responsibility that goes beyond self and often leads to an elevated health consciousness.
+From my humble perspective as both a father who observed up close and personal two pregnancies that produced my own children, and from that of a dentist who has treated untold numbers of pregnant patients over the last three decades, pregnancy is truly one of life’s miracles.
+During this extraordinary time of gestation, moms-to-be experience a heightened sense of responsibility that goes beyond self and often leads to elevated consciousness of their health.

-Routine prenatal care, nutritional awareness (eating for two), abstention from smoking, alcohol consumption, drug use (both pharmaceutical and recreational), and getting regular exercise are some of the most important measures and behavioral changes that most expectant mothers embrace to safeguard their baby’s health.
+Some of the most important measures and behavioral changes most expectant mothers embrace to safeguard their baby’s health such as routine prenatal care; nutritional awareness (eating for two); abstention from smoking, alcohol consumption, drug use (both pharmaceutical and recreational); and getting regular exercise are some of the most important measures and behavioral changes that most expectant mothers embrace to safeguard their baby’s health.

-But what is often understated, and sometimes even misunderstood, is the importance of optimal dental health during pregnancy.
+What is often understated and sometimes even misunderstood, however, is the importance of having optimal dental health during pregnancy.

-While elective procedures such as tooth whitening, cosmetic procedures, and more involved and complicated procedures should be delayed until after the baby is born, basic dental care should not be avoided.
+On their website, The American Dental Association states: “Preventive, diagnostic, and restorative dental treatments are safe throughout pregnancy”.
+Elective procedures such as tooth whitening, cosmetic dentistry, and more complicated procedures should be delayed until after the baby is born.

 Novocaine During Pregnancy

-Novocaine has not been used in dentistry for decades as more effective and better-formulated anesthetics became available but the term though still persists and is generally used as a euphemism for any local anesthetic.
+“Novocaine” per se, has not been used in dentistry for many decades.
+We have more effective and better-formulated anesthetics today, but the term still persists.
+It is generally used as a euphemism for any local anesthetic.

-Many dentists use lidocaine combined with epinephrine (another word for adrenaline) but I tend avoid it for my pregnant patients.
-Epinephrine is not dangerous to use during pregnancy, but it sometimes can cause a transitory state of excitement including an accelerated heart rate that can be distressful.
+Many dentists use lidocaine combined with epinephrine (another word for adrenaline) but I tend to avoid it for my patients who are pregnant.
+Epinephrine is not dangerous to use during pregnancy, but it sometimes causes a transitory state of excitement with an accelerated heart rate that can be distressful.

-Which Is The Best Trimester For Dental Work?
+What Is The Best Trimester For Dental Treatment During Pregnancy?

-During the first trimester any dental treatment beyond cleanings and emergency care is best avoided.
-It is during this time that most of the organs and organ systems of the developing fetus are formed.
-However, after the first trimester the majority of formation is complete and the remainder of fetal development is devoted primarily to growth and maturation.
+Avoid dental treatment during pregnancy in the first trimester, except for cleanings or emergency care.
+During this time most of the fetus’ organs and organ systems are developing.
+After the first trimester, the majority of formation is complete and the remainder of fetal development is devoted primarily to growth and maturation.

-The safest time to receive dental treatment is during the second trimester.
-For pregnant women, my focus during this time is on controlling any active conditions such as decay (cavities) or gum disease.
-Thus I eliminate potential problems that could occur later in the pregnancy.
+But the safest time to receive dental treatment during pregnancy is the second trimester.
+For pregnant women, my focus during this time is to control any active conditions such as decay (cavities) or gum disease.
+In this way, I eliminate problems that could show up later on in the pregnancy.

-It is not dangerous to have dental work during the third trimester, but the increased size of the baby can make lying in the dental chair for any extended period of time very uncomfortable.
+While it’s not dangerous to have dental treatment during the third trimester, the increasing size of the baby can make laying in the dental chair for an extended period of time very uncomfortable.

 Which Medications Are Safe During Pregnancy?

-Pain medication should be restricted to acetaminophen (Tylenol).
-Other pain medications such as aspirin and NSAIDS ibuprofen and naproxen) should be avoided.
-If a stronger medication that contains opioids (such as codeine) is necessary, I will only prescribe it after consultation with my patient’s obstetrician.
+During pregnancy, pain medication should be restricted to acetaminophen (Tylenol).
+Other pain medications such as aspirin and NSAIDs (such as ibuprofen and naproxen) should be avoided.
+If a stronger medication is necessary, I prescribe it only after consulting with my patient’s obstetrician.

-Antibiotics such as penicillin, amoxicillin, cephalosprins, and clindamycin are generally considered safe to use during pregnancy.
-But tetracycline-related antibiotics are not recommended because they have been found to cause staining in the teeth of the developing baby.
+Antibiotics such as penicillin, amoxicillin, cephalosporins, and clindamycin are considered safe for dental treatment during pregnancy.
+Tetracycline-related antibiotics, however, are not recommended because they have been found to cause the developing baby’s teeth to become stained.

 What About X-Rays During Pregnancy?

-While dental x-rays, especially digital, are considered safe during pregnancy when used with proper technique and lead aprons, most expectant mothers and dentists (including me) try to avoid them unless absolutely necessary.
+While dental x-rays, especially digital ones, are considered safe for dental treatment during pregnancy, they must be used with the proper techniques and lead aprons.
+But most expectant mothers and their dentists (including me) try to avoid them unless absolutely necessary.

-Remember, it is not only safe to go to the dentist while pregnant, it is recommended.
-If you are nervous about it, you are not alone.
-Let your dentist and hygienist know about your good news (even if it isn’t public knowledge yet).
-They will give you sound advice on how to properly care for your teeth and gums during this particularly vulnerable time.
-If there are any pressing matters, your dentist most certainly will speak to your obstetrician for a consultation regarding your needs.
+Not only is it safe to have dental treatment during pregnancy, but it is also recommended.
+If you’re expecting and nervous about going to the dentist, tell your dentist and hygienist your good news (even if it isn’t public knowledge yet).
+They will give you advice on how to properly care for your teeth and gums during this particularly vulnerable time and if you need dental treatment during your pregnancy, make sure your dentist speaks to your obstetrician before proceeding.

 Congratulations and enjoy your pregnancy!

 Michael Sinkin is a dentist in New York City.
-He loves being a dentist and is known throughout the city for taking wonderful care of his patients and for his wicked sense of humor.
-To contact Dr. Sinkin, link here
+He loves being his professional and is known throughout the city for the wonderful care his patients get and his sense of humor.
+To contact Dr. Sinkin, link here.